replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/setup-tls-certs.md

 ![tls-certs-insecure](/tls-certs-insecure.png)

-The next page allows you to configure your TLS certificates:
+The next page lets you configure your TLS certificates:
 <br><br><br>
 ![tls-certs-setup](/tls-certs-setup.png)

+**Hostname** is a required field that is used when generating self-signed certificates and custom certificates, and redirects your browser to the specified host.

+Do one of the following steps to configure TLS certificates:

-To continue with the preinstalled self-signed TLS certificates, click "skip & continue".
-Otherwise upload your signed TLS certificates as describe on this page.
-The hostname is an optional field, and when its specified, its used to redirect your browser to the specified host.
+ - To use the preinstalled self-signed TLS certificates, enter the hostname and click **Skip & continue**.

+ - To use a custom certificate, enter the hostname and then upload your signed TLS certificates as described on this page.

-Once you complete this process then you'll no longer be presented this page when logging into the KOTS Admin Console.
+After you complete this process then you'll no longer be presented this page when logging into the KOTS Admin Console.
 If you direct your browser to `http://<ip>:8800` you'll always be redirected to `https://<ip>:8800`.

 ## KOTS TLS Secret

 kURL will set up a Kubernetes secret called `kotsadm-tls`.
 The secret stores the TLS certificate, key, and hostname.
 Initially the secret will have an annotation set called `acceptAnonymousUploads`.
 This indicates that a new TLS certificate can be uploaded as described above.